Khadaassi/Khadaassi/README.md

 <p>
-    <a href="https://www.holbertonschool.com/" target="_blank">Holberton School</a>,has helped me build a strong foundation starting with the C language and progressing to Python.
-    <br><br>

-I am a dedicated student transitioning into the exciting field of software engineering.
-Currently studying web development at Holberton School, I am learning a variety of languages and tools such as C, Python, HTML, CSS, JavaScript, Docker, VSCode, and more.
+I am an enthusiastic student with a strong foundation in programming and web development.
+My education at Holberton School, where I studied languages and tools such as C, Python, HTML, CSS, JavaScript, Docker, and VSCode, has provided me with a diverse and solid technical skill set.

 In addition to my foundational studies, I am looking forward to pursuing a specialization in Data/AI development next year.
 </p>